-Dr. Hansen's employment agreement extends indefinitely, unless terminated by either party in accordance with the terms of the agreement.
-In the event of (i) a change of control, or (ii) for termination other than for cause, disability, death, and voluntary termination, the Senior VP, Operations is entitled to severance equal to 12 months base salary, plus all accrued but unpaid bonuses, with 50 percent payable immediately and 50 percent payable within six months after termination.
+Mr. Lakhotia's employment agreement extends indefinitely, unless terminated by either party in accordance with the terms of the agreement.
+In the event of (i) a change of control, or (ii) for termination other than for cause, disability, death, and voluntary termination, the Chief Business Officer is entitled to severance equal to five months of base salary plus one month of base salary for each completed year of service subsequent to July 30, 2014, up to a total maximum of 18 months base salary, plus all accrued but unpaid bonuses.

-Estimated Incremental Payment Obligations at April 30, 2015
+Estimated Incremental Payment Obligations at April 30, 2016

-The estimated incremental payment obligations of the Corporation related to the termination entitlements set forth above for each of the NEO's, assuming that the triggering event took place on April 30, 2015, are as follows:
+The estimated incremental payment obligations of the Corporation related to the termination entitlements set forth above for each of the NEO's, assuming that the triggering event took place on April 30, 2016, are as follows:

 Named Executive Officer (\$)

-Donald J. McCaffrey (1) 211,365
+Donald J. McCaffrey (1) 232,377

-A. Brad Cann (1) 240,156
+A. Brad Cann (1) 205,974

-Henrik Hansen 338,188
+Sanjay Lakhotia 261,481